 Public schools in Bulgaria

-Public schools in Bulgaria are relatively inexpensive, and EU and EEA citizens have the right to attend public schools for free.
+Education is free in state-owned and municipal schools for all children, including EU and EEA citizens.
 This, along with the quality of Bulgarian public schools, means that most local children attend schools in the public education system.

 Private schools in Bulgaria